 Seaforde Demesne has been home to the Forde family for almost 400 years.
-‘Demesne’ is an old Norman French word meaning ‘belonging to a lord’ and refers to lands immediately surrounding a manor house, retained directly for the use and enjoyment of that house and its occupants.
 The name ‘Seaforde’ dates from the early 18th century and combines the family name ‘Forde’ with the old English/French word ‘See’, meaning ‘seat of’.
+‘Demesne’ is an old Norman French word meaning ‘belonging to the lord of the manor’ and refers to lands immediately surrounding a manor house, retained directly for the use and enjoyment of that house and its occupants.

-Throughout the centuries, Seaforde’s buildings, parkland, farmland, woodland, and gardens have evolved and adapted in shape, size and purpose as successive family generations continue to nurture and safeguard their home.
-With some original features standing the test of time, and others being lost to history.
-There is no better example of thisbetrothal of old and newthan the arboretums, formal gardens and tropical butterfly–house.
+Throughout the centuries, Seaforde’s buildings, parkland, farmland, woods and gardens have evolved and adapted in shape, size and purpose as each successive generation leaves it mark.
+With some original features standing the test of time, and others being lost to history, there is no better example of thisbetrothal of old and newthan the arboretums, formal gardens and tropical butterfly–house.

-The Forde family originate from County Meath and claim descent from the Norman-Irish family de la Forde who settled in Fordestone (now Fordstown) in Meath around the 13th century.
+The Forde family originate from County Meath and claim descent from the Norman-Irish family de la Forde who settled in Fordeston (now Fordstown) in Meath around the 13th century.

-The Demesne lands were acquired by the family from 1617 to 1628, when Mathew Forde (c 1590-1652) of Meath and Dublin purchased over twenty thousand acres of the Barony of Kinelarty from Thomas Cromwell, 1st Viscount Lecale, for the then considerable sum of £8,000.
-In 1617 Mathew married Eleanor MacArtan, a niece of the Irish Chieftain Phelim MacArtan, who, in 1605, had sold some of his Kinelarty lands to Thomas Cromwell’s father, Edward, 3rd Baron Cromwell.
+The Demesne lands were acquired by the family from 1615 to 1628, when Mathew Forde (c 1590-1652) of Meath and Dublin purchased over twenty thousand acres of the Barony of Kinelarty, known as the Manor of Teconnaught, from Thomas Cromwell, 1st Viscount Lecale, for the then considerable sum of £8,000.
+In 1614 Mathew married Eleanor MacArtan, a niece of the Irish Chieftain Phelim MacArtan, who, in 1605, had sold some of his Kinelarty lands to Thomas Cromwell’s father, Edward, 3rd Baron Cromwell.
 Edward Cromwell was a great-grandson of the famous Tudor statesman, Thomas Cromwell, the chief minister to King Henry VIII.

 The 1600’s and 1700’s